mozilla/fxa/packages/fxa-content-server/docs/query-params.md

 ### `entrypoint`
 If they user arrived at Firefox Accounts from within Firefox browser chrome, specify where in Firefox the user came from.

+### `entrypoint_experiment` and `entrypoint_variation`

+If an experiment is running at the entrypoint, set these properties to the name of the experiment and the variation that the user is part of.

 #### When to specify
 * /signin
 * /signup